fj-navarro/frontiers_blog/content/posts/still-confused-with-digitization-digitalization-and-digital-transformation/index.md

 imageAltAttribute: The Conceptual Journey of Digitalization
 tags:
 - Basics
-title: Still confused with digitalization vs transformation?
+title: Still Confused with Digitalization vs Transformation?

 ---